 (this is a read only server).

-aclocal -I m4 autoconf automake -a # --include-deps # if you are not using gcc ./configure --disable-shared make
+aclocal -I m4 autoconf automake -a # --include-deps # some non-gcc compilers ./configure # --enable-warnings is a useful developers' switch make

 For more info on the configurability of the build try